Skip to content

 In contrast, the DBA does not cover mental and managerial jobs whose duties are primarily administrative, executive, or clerical.
 It expressly excludes architects, engineers, timekeepers, and inspectors.
 Also excluded are owners who own at least 20% of the business and are actively engaged in its management.

 But wait, what about workers who perform physical and mental work, like forepersons?
 If they spend more than 20% of their time performing manual or physical labor, the DBA covers them for that time.
-For this reason, they must record their physical labor and supervisory work separately or be considered covered employees for the entire workweek.
+For this reason, they must record their physical labor and supervisory work separately, or they will be considered covered employees for the entire workweek.

 What Work is Covered?